Liberal Arts Honors Programs | College of Liberal Arts

 The Larry Temple Scholarship Endowment was established by The University of Texas System Board of Regents for the benefit of The University of Texas at Austin on October 12, 1990.
 The Scholarship, a $11,000 a year award renewable for two years, honors Larry Eugene Temple, Austin lawyer and public servant.

-Liberal Arts majors who are interested in public service and meet the gpa requirement should consider applying for the Larry Temple Scholarship.
+Liberal Arts majors should consider applying for the Temple Scholarship if they are interested in engaging with their communities, whether that be through academic research, creative arts, or public service.
 Watch the videos below to hear LAH Larry Temple Scholars talk about the application process and the scholarship's impact on their education.
 Application criteria and instructions are at the bottom.

 Byron Xu, Class of 2024